ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 | x5u  | 35         | uri           | URI pointing to an X.509 certificate                                   | {{&SELF}}{{RFC9360}}                           |
 {: #table-edhoc-ta-types title="EDHOC Trust Anchor Types" align="center"}

+# Operational Considerations

+In addition to the considerations already discussed in this document, this section compiles additional operational considerations that hold for this document.

 # Security Considerations

 This document specifies a profile for the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}.
 Thus, the general security considerations from the ACE framework also apply to this profile.